 Activities at Illinois Tech

-Kim runs the Health and Equity Initiative at the IIT Institute of Design’s Action Lab.
+Kim runs the Equitable Healthcare Initiative at the Institute of Design’s Action Lab.
 This inaugural project is a partnership with Rush University that engages community groups, healthcare providers, and industry partners to design, test, and implement high-value primary care that communities want and can use.
 The collaboration also features a co-taught course in which ID students work with Rush students across educational programs to design equitable primary care.
 This hands-on, interdisciplinary lab engages teams of students in an exploration and construction of clinical point-of-care experiences that are better suited to local community settings and population-specific needs.

 Kim is also a writer and strategist, with twenty years of experience in innovation consulting.
 Her book, Communicating the New: Methods to Shape and Accelerate Innovation, describes communication methods that help teams create and diffuse critical knowledge inside organizations.